escobard/cloud-apps/README.md

 Following the [fail-fast](https://testsigma.com/blog/test-automation-achieve-fail-fast-fail-often/) automated testing approach, the system provides a starting point (or blueprint / boilerplate) as-is for more complex automated testing requirements.

 ![CircleCI automated tests](docs/images/circleci_automated_tests.png)

+### Full stack system built with JavaScript

+Each application in the system uses JavaScript, with the exception of the PostgreSQL database.
+Leveraging (mostly) a single programming language for all applications of the system has numerous advantages, including:

+- **Cross-functional engineering** - seamlessly switch between application and test code, because all code looks alike!
+- **Common design patterns** - consistent design patterns and coding styles between applications facilitates readability, maintenance and extendability
+- **Easier to staff and scale** - hiring and training engineers on for a single programming language is easier than (the more common) multi-language software stacks
+- **Large community** - all tools, libraries and frameworks used in the system have large open source communities

+### Starting point for more complicated use cases

+The system and its applications can be re-used as a starting point (or blueprint / boilerplate) for more complex systems and applications.
+Each application provides common design patterns that can be leveraged to facilitate development of new features.
+All applications are containerized with Docker, ready to be deployed as-is to any cloud provider with Docker support.

 ## Application docs